 An in-house marketing department is looped into your communication systems and has a deep understanding of your brand, your customers, and your business.
 An outsourced marketing partner, on the other hand, is not integrated into your business.
 It may be more difficult to find time to meet with your outsourced team than with an internal team member, and you may also need to devote more time to explaining brand and business fundamentals to the outsourced team.
 Small things like not having access to shared calendars and working with different software can slow communication and work.

 Taking some time to find a compatible outsourced partner

-Interviewing marketing agencies and onboarding your chosen partner requires an upfront time investment from your team, as you all need to source the right agency for the job.
+Interviewing marketing agencies and onboarding your chosen partner requires an upfront time investment from your team, as you all need to source the right agency, or ecommerce consultant, for the job.
 This can take working time from your team and may involve a lot of meetings to align on the scope of the project before the outside agency can begin doing any work.

 Difficulty grasping your brand voice

 Creating engaging content that reflects your company's point of view requires in-depth knowledge of your brand.
 Third-party partners won’t have the same understanding of your brand voice as an internal marketing colleague might.